Catherine Club Fabric Bundles

 MJ Kinman, Textile Artist, creates custom kits for the "Catherine Club" - a FREE club for those making the Catherine Gemstone pattern.
 These monthly colorways are hand-selected by MJ herself to capture the brilliance of each gemstone.
 MJ has a wealth of knowledge about these gemstones, and has broken them down into this 46" quilt.

-When you sign up for her FREE Catherine Club, you will receive MJ's hand-picked Cherrywood Color Chart for each month's gem. https://mjkinman.com/product/catherine-pattern/
+• Sign up for her FREE Catherine Club, you will receive MJ's hand-picked Cherrywood Color Chart for each month's gem. https://mjkinman.com/product/catherine-pattern/ Get 20% OFF the Pattern!

 Synthrapol: hard to pronounce, easy to use.